 We want to establish a “presence” in this area and be known for giving to the community rather than trying to build a church program.
 Being led by bi-vocational leaders will enable us to be a generous church, and able to help families and the schools within the community in practical ways.
 There are team members that are influential in the community of schools and we see this as a plus for a church that wants to be missional.
 We desire to support and partner with existing parachurch ministries in the local area as it relates to the schools and campus outreach.
 Because we view evangelism as an important role for this church plant, we are seeking creative, missional oriented ways of being part of the community outside of church.
 Finally, we want our church to provide a place where people who feel marginalized, or don’t fit in, are valued and their gifts released.

-Copy of MICHELLE & BRIAN McMAHON
+MICHELLE & BRIAN McMAHON

 City we will be planting in: